Mert Günok: Fenerbahçe

-He was given a chance in starting line-up at mid-season exhibition match against Belgian side K.R.C.
+Günok was given a chance in starting line-up at mid-season exhibition match against Belgian side K.R.C.
 Genk, on 9 January 2013.
 Due to Volkan Demirel's penal absence, Günok was featured in starting line-up of 2013 Turkish Super Cup against Galatasaray S.K. and chosen "man of the match", although Fenerbahçe lost by 0–1 final score after extra time.

 In 2014–15 season, Günok played three back-to-back Süper Lig games in September, respectively against Karabükspor, Trabzonspor and Gaziantepspor, and he saved 8 out of 10 attempts made by opponents in these encounters, during Volkan Demirel's penal absence.
 After 14 years spent at the club, Günok, at the age of 26, was released by Fenerbahçe, on 15 June 2015.
-During his last season, he played in 9 Süper Lig and 9 Turkish Cup encounters, conceded 19 goals in total.
+During his last season, he played in nine Süper Lig and nine Turkish Cup encounters, conceded 19 goals in total.

 Bursaspor

 After being released by Fenerbahçe at the end of 2014–15 season, Günok joined Bursaspor, on a 3-season-long contract, on 22 June 2015.
 His contract was of €1.2 million salary per annum.
 Chosen as first-choice goalkeeper in the first half of the 2015–16 season, Günok was replaced by Harun Tekin from February on by decision of manager Hamza Hamzaoğlu, as he conceded 32 goals in 19 league games.
 In his second season at Bursaspor, he was deployed only in Turkish Cup encounters.
 At the end of season, his contract was cancelled in return of his outstanding wages from Bursaspor.